electron/update-electron-app/readme.md

 - `repo` String (optional) - A GitHub repository in the format `owner/repo`.
 Defaults to your `package.json`'s `"repository"` field
 - `host` String (optional) - Defaults to `https://update.electronjs.org`
 - `updateInterval` String (optional) - How frequently to check for updates.
 Defaults to `10 minutes`.
 Minimum allowed interval is `5 minutes`.
 - `logger` Object | null | false (optional) - A custom logger object that defines a `log` function.
 Defaults to `console`.
 See [electron-log](https://github.com/megahertz/electron-log), a module that aggregates logs from main and renderer processes into a single file.
-To disable logging provide a null or any falsy value.
+To disable logging, omit this option or provide any falsy value.
 - `notifyUser` Boolean (optional) - Defaults to `true`.
 When enabled the user will be prompted to apply the update immediately after download.